Date of Degree

 arrangements, complementary domains, critical, minimum distance energy

 Includes bibliographical references (page 65).

 Copyright 2010 William George Hager

 Hager, William George.
-"Critical knots for minimum distance energy and complementary domains of arrangements of hypersurfaces." dissertation, University of Iowa, 2010.
+"Critical knots for minimum distance energy and complementary domains of arrangements of hypersurfaces."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.